NV5 Global (NASDAQ:NVEE) Releases FY 2022 Earnings Guidance

-A number of analysts recently commented on the stock.
+A number of equities analysts recently issued reports on the stock.
 StockNews.com assumed coverage on shares of NV5 Global in a research report on Thursday, March 31st.
-They issued a buy rating for the company.
-Zacks Investment Research cut shares of NV5 Global from a buy rating to a sell rating in a research report on Wednesday, May 11th.
+They set a buy rating for the company.
+Zacks Investment Research cut shares of NV5 Global from a hold rating to a sell rating in a research report on Wednesday, May 18th.

-In other news, Director William D. Pruitt sold 3,000 shares of the firm’s stock in a transaction dated Thursday, March 3rd.
-The stock was sold at an average price of $121.67, for a total value of $365,010.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, VP Donald C. Alford sold 4,000 shares of the firm’s stock in a transaction dated Thursday, March 3rd.
-The shares were sold at an average price of $121.62, for a total value of $486,480.00.
+In other news, COO Alexander A. Hockman sold 10,000 shares of the company’s stock in a transaction on Monday, May 16th.
+The shares were sold at an average price of $110.91, for a total value of $1,109,100.00.
+Following the sale, the chief operating officer now directly owns 98,652 shares of the company’s stock, valued at approximately $10,941,493.32.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, VP Donald C. Alford sold 4,000 shares of the company’s stock in a transaction on Thursday, March 3rd.
+The shares were sold at an average price of $121.62, for a total transaction of $486,480.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 17,000 shares of company stock valued at $1,918,290.
-Corporate insiders own 15.30% of the company’s stock.
+Over the last ninety days, insiders sold 17,000 shares of company stock worth $1,960,590.
+Insiders own 17.92% of the company’s stock.

-A number of large investors have recently modified their holdings of NVEE.
-Morgan Stanley lifted its stake in NV5 Global by 1.8% in the 2nd quarter.
-Morgan Stanley now owns 78,038 shares of the business services provider’s stock valued at $7,376,000 after purchasing an additional 1,347 shares during the last quarter.
-Millennium Management LLC acquired a new stake in NV5 Global in the 3rd quarter valued at about $262,000.
-LPL Financial LLC lifted its position in NV5 Global by 9.7% during the third quarter.
-LPL Financial LLC now owns 9,000 shares of the business services provider’s stock worth $887,000 after acquiring an additional 799 shares during the last quarter.
-Jane Street Group LLC acquired a new stake in NV5 Global during the third quarter worth approximately $434,000.
-Finally, BNP Paribas Arbitrage SA lifted its position in NV5 Global by 57.8% during the third quarter.
-BNP Paribas Arbitrage SA now owns 7,010 shares of the business services provider’s stock worth $691,000 after acquiring an additional 2,569 shares during the last quarter.
-Institutional investors and hedge funds own 65.97% of the company’s stock.
+Institutional investors have recently modified their holdings of the stock.
+BNP Paribas Arbitrage SA increased its position in NV5 Global by 57.8% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 7,010 shares of the business services provider’s stock valued at $691,000 after buying an additional 2,569 shares in the last quarter.
+Sei Investments Co. increased its holdings in NV5 Global by 145.6% during the 1st quarter.
+Sei Investments Co. now owns 5,164 shares of the business services provider’s stock worth $688,000 after purchasing an additional 3,061 shares in the last quarter.
+State of Tennessee Treasury Department bought a new stake in NV5 Global during the 4th quarter worth approximately $517,000.
+Hsbc Holdings PLC increased its holdings in NV5 Global by 51.5% during the 1st quarter.
+Hsbc Holdings PLC now owns 3,811 shares of the business services provider’s stock worth $508,000 after purchasing an additional 1,295 shares in the last quarter.
+Finally, Virtu Financial LLC bought a new stake in NV5 Global during the 4th quarter worth approximately $436,000.
+65.97% of the stock is owned by institutional investors and hedge funds.

 NV5 Global Company Profile (Get Rating)